JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-   The `update()` function will update the value automatically.

 ### Use the view model's flow

-1. In `composeApp/src/androidMain/kotlin`, open the `App.kt` file and update it, replacing the previous implementation:
+1. In `sharedUI/src/commonMain/.../greetingkmp`, open the `App.kt` file and update it,
+   replacing the previous implementation to use the newly implemented view model:

     ```kotlin
     import androidx.lifecycle.compose.collectAsStateWithLifecycle